PPI-ePR (Thumbmail)

 HKAML (Thumbmail)

-• With funding support from FHB, HKAML will develop a laboratory integration platform for laboratory information exchange, and provide training and technical support for the private laboratory practitioners;
+• With funding support from the then FHB, HKAML will develop a laboratory integration platform for laboratory information exchange, and provide training and technical support for the private laboratory practitioners;

 • The entire solution, including the laboratory integration hub, the laboratory integration module and the clinic integration module, are open source and made available on a not-for-profit basis and free of charge to the laboratory sector and the clinics in Hong Kong.